-In order to send an attachment securely over email, you’ll need to encrypt it using an S/MIME certificate.
+In order to send an attachment or file securely over email, you’ll need to encrypt it using an S/MIME certificate.
 This is because you need security in two areas.
 The first is when email is transmitted to its destination.
 The second is once an email arrives at its destination.
 In order to understand how encryption aids in both of these aspects of securing your emails and attachments, let’s take a deeper look at what encryption is and how it works.

 What is Encryption?

 In the simplest terms, encryption is the process of taking data in a file attachment or email and scrambling it so that it is unreadable.
 In order to read or access the data in an encrypted secure message, you will need a key.
 Keys are used to both encrypt and decrypt data.
 There are currently two broad categories of message encryption used for the purposes of an email server.
 The first is public-key encryption which is the most common form of encryption you will run into.
 The second is symmetric-key encryption, which is less common in the public sphere and more common in the private and governmental sector.